-(b) Mark-up i.r.o. item 3.7.6(a) percentage (%) (c) Toll fees prime cost sum (PC)

-The provisional sum is to cover the cost of travelling to perform the duties as specified in Clause C3.7.6 and any additional duties as may be ordered by the Employer.
+3.7.6 Transport for site supervisory staff and for additional services provisional sum (PS) percentage (%) prime cost sum (PC) The provisional sum is to cover the cost of travelling to perform the duties as specified in Clause C3.7.6 and any additional duties as may be ordered by the Employer.
 The rate for transport in excess of 3000km per vehicle per month shall, however, be reduced and paid for at 60% of the rate.
 Completed log sheets for each vehicle shall be certified by the Engineer and included in the monthly payment certificate.